Why Data Quality Determines AI Success | Basis

 AI has quickly become embedded in marketing workflows, but its value depends largely on the data that fuels it.
 Too often, that foundation is fragmented or incomplete.

-Organizations that invest in systems to ensure clean, compliant, and unified first-party data will be well-positioned to capture AI’s full value.
+Organizations that invest in systems to ensure clean, compliant, and unified first-party data will be positioned to capture AI’s full value.
 The payoffs are significant: stronger ROI, personalization that resonates, and long-term differentiation.
-In the years ahead, it won’t necessarily be the earliest adopters who come out ahead—it will be those who built the strongest data foundations.
+In the years ahead, as AI shifts from assisting to acting, those who have built the strongest data foundations are likely to come out ahead.

 Looking for even more insights into the state of AI in marketing?
 We surveyed marketing and advertising professionals from leading agencies and brands for our third annual AI and the Future of Marketing report.
 It’s filled with insights to help industry leaders evaluate how to use AI responsibly, strategically, and with urgency.